Amaimersion/google-docs-utils/README.md

   selectionText: [] // array of lines (from top to bottom) which contains selected text
   selectionRect: [] // array of lines (from top to bottom) which contains DOMRect of selected text
-  selectionNode: [] // array of lines (from top to bottom) which contains HTMLElement of selection }
+  selectionNode: [] // array of lines (from top to bottom) which contains HTMLElement of selection
+  textEventTarget: (Document | null); // use this for dispatching keyboard events.
+These events will be handled by Google Docs
+}
 ```